abudaan/qambi/README.md

 Some live examples:

-  1. Creates a song form a MIDI file and plays it back using City Piano, a qambi sample instrument with 4 velocity layer: [link](http://qambi.org/examples/example1/)
+  1. Creates a song from a MIDI file and plays it back using City Piano, a qambi sample instrument with 4 velocity layer: [link](http://qambi.org/examples/example1/)
   2. Create song from scratch and save it as MIDI file: [link](http://qambi.org/examples/example2/)
   3. Play instruments using your MIDI keyboard: [link](http://qambi.org/examples/example3/)
   4. Record MIDI: [link](http://qambi.org/examples/midi-recording/)